twlz0ne/with-emacs.el/README.md

   (do-something)
   ...)

-;; Use the specified version of Emacs
-(with-emacs :path "/path/to/version/emacs"
+;; Use the specified version of Emacs and enable lexical binding (with-emacs :path "/path/to/version/emacs" :lexical t (do-something)
-  (do-something)
   ...)
 ```